 For those of you who have not seen the original show: Enjolras’ death is probably the most touching, heartbreaking moment you will ever find on a stage, a stroke of genious for the way it was presented, so powerful that nothing at the time could have prepared me for it.

 The barricade there, in front of you, tall and beautiful, ligthed up by cannon shots.
 The barricade boys dying in slow motion, one after the other, while the powerful music makes your soul tremble.
 You know Enjolars has just been shot but you cannot see him because he fell on the other side of the barricade.
-But then the moving stage turns around and the climax of the music comes exactly in the moment in which you see his body lying down on it, the red flag of freedom in his hand.
+But then the moving stage turns around and the climax of the music comes exactly in the moment in which you see his body lying down on the barricade, the red flag of freedom in his hand.

 Javert goes to him, kneels down, closes Gavroche’s dead eyes and prays for him.